Isisaurus/portfolio/src/projects/tech-recruitment-agency-website.md

 Certain components from Material-UI v4.3.1 (eg.: Box) still threw an error after integrating the library with Next.js, but the styling was applied as expected.

 This problem has been acknowledged by both libraries and it seems to be an issue coming from Material-UI.
-To overcome this issue I had to remove "reactStrictMode: true," line from next.config.js.
+To overcome this issue I had to remove `reactStrictMode: true,` line from next.config.js.

 Have a similar issue in your setup?
 This is where I found answers:

 - [Box component odd behavior on Next.js](https://github.com/mui-org/material-ui/issues/19679)

+---

 [## Documentation used](#documentation-used)